 Proton pump inhibitors (PPIs) are acid reflux medications that work by reducing the amount of stomach acid made by glands in the lining of your stomach.
 They are usually prescribed by doctors for the treatment of Gastroesophageal Reflux disease (GERD) - a condition in which food or liquid moves up from the stomach to the esophagus.
 The CYP2C19 gene encodes an enzyme that metabolizes PPIs and polymorphism of this gene affects the therapeutic outcome of GERD and duodenal ulcers.
 PPIs are also used in combination with other prescriptions in the eradication of Helicobacter pylori infections.
 People with little or no CYP2C19 activity, who metabolize PPIs more slowly (slow metabolizers), demonstrated significantly higher eradication rates (of H. Pylori) compared to extensive metabolizers.

 Warfarin is used to prevent blood clots from forming or growing larger in your blood and blood vessels.
-It is prescribed for people with certain types of irregular heartbeat, people with prosthetic (replacement or mechanical) heart valves, and people who have suffered a heart attack.
-Warfarin is also used to treat or prevent venous thrombosis (swelling and blood clot in a vein) and pulmonary embolism (a blood clot in the lung).
-Warfarin is in a class of medications called anticoagulants ('blood thinners').
-It works by decreasing the clotting ability of the blood.
-Variations of the CYP2C9 and VKORC1 genes can decrease a persons ability to break down warfarin, which causes the drug's effect to last longer, resulting in the need for lower doses.
+It is prescribed for people with certain types of irregular heartbeat, people with prosthetic heart valves, and people who have suffered a heart attack.
+Warfarin is also used to treat or prevent venous thrombosis and pulmonary embolism.
+Warfarin sensitivity is a condition in which individuals have a low tolerance for the drug warfarin.
+People with warfarin sensitivity take longer than normal to break down (metabolize) warfarin.
+The medication remains active in their body longer than usual, so they require lower doses.
+These individuals are classified as "slow metabolizers" of warfarin.
+Other people with warfarin sensitivity do not need as much drug to prevent clots because their clot-forming process is naturally slower than average and can be stopped by low warfarin doses.
+If people with warfarin sensitivity take the average dose (or more) of warfarin, they are at risk of an overdose, which can cause abnormal bleeding in the brain, gastrointestinal tract, or other tissues, and may lead to serious health problems or death Variations of the CYP2C9 and VKORC1 genes can decrease a persons ability to break down warfarin, which causes the drug's effect to last longer, resulting in the need for lower doses.

 Plavix keeps the platelets in your blood from clotting.
 It is used alone or with aspirin to prevent serious or life-threatening problems with the heart and blood vessels in people who have had a stroke, heart attack, or severe chest pain.
 Plavix is metabolized in the liver by enzymes encoded by the CYP2C19 gene.
 Decreased function of this gene leads to lower levels of the active drug which reduces it's effectiveness in preventing blood clots.